cloudfoundry/cf-deployment/README.md

 ## <a name='deploying-cf'></a>Deploying CF
 Deployment instructions are verbose so we've moved them into a [dedicated deployment guide here](deployment-guide.md).

+## <a name='versioning'></a>Release Versioning
+The Semantic Versioning scheme has been adopted by cf-deployment.
+A detailed description of how [Semantic Versioning is applied to CF-Deployment can be found here](texts/versioning.md).

 ## <a name='contributing'></a>Contributing to CF-Deployment
 Although the default branch for the repository is [`master`](https://github.com/cloudfoundry/cf-deployment/tree/master),